 Before you decide on a restoration system for your roof, it’s going to be necessary to understand your roof’s unique situation as the conditions of your environment can have drastic effects on it.

 Airborne chemicals will leave deposits on your roof, requiring a special cleaning and priming process before the restorative coating can be applied.
-For example, if your home or building is near an airport, your roof has likely built up layers of jet fuel deposits.
+For example, if your home is near an airport, your roof has likely built up layers of jet fuel deposits.
 Other chemicals in the air that can affect your roof include dirt, fertilizer and pesticides in farming areas, paint mist from exhaust vents in auto body shops, and caustics from concrete mixing processes.

 The salty coastal air can quickly rust metal roofing panels to the point where they lose all structural strength.
 Because of this, coastline roofs should be evaluated by a contractor or engineer to determine the integrity of the roof and find out if its safe to work on.

-Your regional climate will also play a role in the restoration and care of your metal roof, especially with color choice and life expectancy.
+Your regional climate will also play a role in the restoration and care of your home’s metal roof, especially with color choice and life expectancy.
 The southwestern desert areas are perfect for a bright white coating which will cool the roof surface and help lower air conditioning bills.
 Cold northern climates like ours require softer, more elastic materials, especially at panel joints because they allow for the movement introduced by extreme temperature changes.

 The Structural Integrity